After you set up Incident Intelligence, our system will begin finding issues from your data sources.

-The issue page is built to first provide you with bottom line insights to understand the problem, and to minimize the time you need to resolve it.
+The Issue page is built to provide you with bottom line insights first to understand the problem, and then to minimize the time you need to resolve it.

-- The Analysis Summary: the analysis summary has two machine learning modules, the golden signals and the related components.
+- Issue summary: This section has two machine learning modules, the golden signals and the related components.

-- The Suggested Responder: the suggested responder will tell you who to potentially reach out to on your team to solve a specific problem.
+- Suggested responders: This section will tell you who to potentially reach out to on your team to solve a specific problem.

-- The Label Sets: label sets are focused on incidents that come from 3rd party sources, such as PagerDuty, AWS Cloudwatch, REST APIs, etc., as well as for NRQL queries.
+- Label sets: Label sets are focused on incidents that come from 3rd party sources, such as PagerDuty, AWS Cloudwatch, REST APIs, etc., as well as for NRQL queries.
 They come in the form of key:value pairs.

-APM’s Deployment page lists recent deployments and their impact on your end user and app server's Apdex scores, response times, throughput, and errors.
-This section will only show up if New Relic has identified applications under the Impacted Entities that have deployments.
+- There are two types of deployment events: deployments and related deployments.
+Click Show all deployments to see all your deployment events when they arrive, or click a specific deployment to see its APM deployments page.
+The APM deployment page lists recent deployments and their impact on your end user and app server's Apdex scores, response times, throughput, and errors.
+This section will only show up if New Relic has identified applications under the impacted entities that have deployments.